How To Do And Interpret An Engine Compression Test (Ford 3.0L, 3.8L)

 3. 3

 Remove all of the spark plugs.
-As your taking them out, be careful and don't drop any of them on the floor, or you could cause the spark plug's ceramic insulator to break, and this will cause a misfire!
+As you're taking them out, be careful and don't drop any of them on the floor, or you could cause the spark plug's ceramic insulator to break, and this will cause a misfire!

 4. 4